-From left to right: 2020 CJD Queen contenders, Destiny Wecks, Casidee Harrod, and Brianna Micka
+From left to right: 2020-2021 CJD Honor Queens Destiny Wecks, Casidee Harrod, and Brianna Micka

 Casidee Harrod is the daughter of Ron and Cheryl Harrod and has an older brother, Boone.
 Born and raised in beautiful Enterprise, Oregon, she is fortunate enough to be close to both maternal and paternal grandparents – family is very important to her.

 Casidee is a Junior at Enterprise High school, where she maintains a high GPA of 3.8.
 She is a member of the National Honor Society and has been on the honor roll multiple times.

 Casidee is a committed member of the Varsity basketball team, where she has been awarded scholar athlete since she was a freshman.
 She plans on graduating High School and attending a four-year university for a degree in agriculture.